 At the heart of NEXT is The CORE Experience.
-Set over two and a half days per week, the CORE Experience draws everyone into a radical experience of learning, development and growth.
+Set over three days per week, the CORE Experience draws everyone into a radical experience of learning, development and growth.
 You can also add ELECTIVE options to personalise NEXT and focus on the things you want.

 “NEXT has been an unbelievable experience for me.
 Its changed my perception of everything: money, God, society, politics, current affairs and people….
 I’ve been exposed to a whole new faith.”

 But the best part is the flexibility of NEXT.
 The various combinations of CORE +ELECTIVE elements allow you to study part or all of a Higher Education Diploma across two, three or four days per week.
 NEXT’s flexibility also means you can combine your experience with other stuff – like working, an internship, volunteering or even studying at another institution.

 The NEXT CORE follows the academic calendar and provides a dynamic experience of exploration, learning and discovery that draws upon the ancient and contemporary Christiantraditions of:

 - Theological exploration

 - Discipleship & Purposeful Living

 In each of these ways, the Core experience helps you figure out what it is you believe, why you believe it and help you to test to see if your beliefs are strong enough to see you into the future.